sul-dlss/infrastructure-integration-test/README.md

 In order to run `spec/features/create_etd_spec.rb`, you need the ETD application's backdoor username and password for HTTP POST requests.
 You'll need to get these values from the `sul-hydra-etd-stage` and `sul-hydra-etd-qa` branches of sul-dlss/shared_configs, and add them to `config/settings/staging.local.yml` and `config/settings/qa.local.yml` respectively.
 See `config/settings.yml` for the expected YAML syntax.

+### Set Goobi Credentials

+In order to run `spec/features/create_goobi_image_spec.rb`, you need the Goobi application's integration username and password to login to the UI.
+Get these values from https://github.com/sul-dlss/shared_configs/tree/infrastructure-team-secrets, and add them to `config/settings/staging.local.yml`.
+Note that this test cannot be run in QA (since there is no Goobi QA), so this config is relevant only to staging.
+See `config/settings.yml` for the expected YAML syntax.

 ### Problems with Authentication?

 If specs fail because they get through authentication without finding the "duo_iframe" "Send Me a Push", add `automatic_authentication: true` to `config/settings.local.yml`.